 One of the keys to break these bad habits, is to look for the triggers that make you unconsciously reach for your chin.
 This will help you to take the necessary steps to stop yourself.
 Here are few recommendations that might help.

 Some guys choose to put their hands in their pockets or sit on them, when they feel the need stroke their beard.
 You can also keep a comb nearby to comb your beard instead of pulling at it.
 However, don’t over comb your mane, because too much of a good thing isn’t healthy either.
 Finally, you can set yourself to a challenge and put a little bit of money in a pot every time you find yourself touching your beard.

-Check out the rest of our blog posts and get the advice you need for growing and maintaining a healthy beard.
+Check out some of our other blog posts below and get the advice you need for growing and maintaining a healthy beard.